Fake Marriage Canada – Sham Marriage for Immigration Purposes

 Spousal immigration is popular

-Referring to the Minister’s annual report to the Canadian Parliament, the following statistics grabs our intention.
+Referring to the Minister’s annual report to the Canadian Parliament, the following statistics grab our intention.

 - In 2017 a total of 286,479 immigrated to Canada.